 The Firelands Association for the Visual Arts (FAVA) is an independent, nonprofit art organization dedicated to enhancing public appreciation of and participation in the visual arts through exhibitions and related educational and community activities.
 FAVA presents exhibitions of high quality artwork in a variety of styles and media.

 Students often participate in such annual arts events as Chalk Walk and From Yarn to Garment, an exhibit of artwork made by Oberlin students in a weaving workshop.

 Oberlin became a site of the Bench by the Road project, an initiative by novelist Toni Morrison to pay tribute to the memory of enslaved people who sought refuge in select cities along what was called the Underground Railroad.
 Oberlin is part of that historic and secretive path to freedom.

-The bench is in a landscaped area on the corner of North Main and Lorain Streets.
+The engraved bench and accompanying marker are in a landscaped area on the corner of North Main and Lorain Streets.

 The Oberlin Heritage Center is such a place.
 It’s mission is simple: preserve and share Oberlin’s unique heritage and to make our community a better place to live, learn, work, and visit.